muditg317/Bokay/devlogs/022 - Finalize Abstractions + AST Building.md

   - This allows for cleaner usage of map lookup with just the `CompilerStage` typename
 - Implement automatic `runStages` function that can run the entire pipeline
 - Create macros for generating the compile-time mappings -- easier extensibility with more stages
+- Cleanup include/header files + add `#pragma once` to all headers
+  - Moved `CompilerStage` to separate header

 ## TODO
 -